forwardemail/forwardemail.net/app/views/faq/index.md

 6. If the message had a "To" header, and if any of the message's "To" headers were directed towards SRS rewritten addresses using our domain name, then we will rewrite them (this namely applies for vacation responders).

-7. If the message was missing a "Message-ID" header, then we will add one using either the envelope MAIL FROM parsed FQDN or our domain name.

-8. If the message was missing a valid "Date" header, then we will add one using the arrival time from the initial connection of the message.

-9. We store in-memory the results from scanning the email using [Spam Scanner](https://spamscanner.net).
+7. We store in-memory the results from scanning the email using [Spam Scanner](https://spamscanner.net).

-10. If there were any arbitrary results from Spam Scanner, then it is rejected with a 554 error code.
+8. If there were any arbitrary results from Spam Scanner, then it is rejected with a 554 error code.
 Arbitrary results only include the GTUBE test at the time of this writing.
 See <https://spamassassin.apache.org/gtube/> for more insight.

-11. We will add the following headers to the message for debugging and abuse prevention purposes:
+9. We will add the following headers to the message for debugging and abuse prevention purposes:

    * `X-Original-To` - the original `RCPT TO` email address for the message.
      * This is useful for determining where an email was originally delivered to.
-      * Newly added in v10.0.0 of Forward Email.
+     * Will be released in v10+ of Forward Email.
      * Existing value if any is preserved as `X-Original-Preserved-To`.
    * `X-ForwardEmail-Version` - the current [SemVer](https://semver.org/) version from `package.json` of our codebase.
    * `X-ForwardEmail-Session-ID` - a session ID value used for debug purposes (only applies in non-production environments).
    * `X-ForwardEmail-Sender` - a comma separated list containing the original envelope MAIL FROM address (if it was not blank), the reverse PTR client FQDN (if it exists), and the sender's IP address.
    * `X-Report-Abuse` - with a value of `abuse@forwardemail.net`.
-      * Existing value if any is preserved as `X-Original-Report-Abuse`.
    * `X-Report-Abuse-To` - with a value of `abuse@forwardemail.net`.
-      * Existing value if any is preserved as `X-Original-Report-Abuse-To`.
+   * `X-Complaints-To` - with a value of `abuse@forwardemail.net`.

-12. We then check the message for [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail), [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework), [ARC](https://en.wikipedia.org/wiki/Authenticated_Received_Chain), and [DMARC](https://en.wikipedia.org/wiki/DMARC).
+10. We then check the message for [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail), [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework), [ARC](https://en.wikipedia.org/wiki/Authenticated_Received_Chain), and [DMARC](https://en.wikipedia.org/wiki/DMARC).

-    * If the message failed DMARC and the domain had a rejection policy (e.g. `p=reject` [was in the DMARC policy](https://dmarc.postmarkapp.com/)), then it is rejected with a 550 error code.
+    * If the message failed DMARC and the domain had a rejection policy (e.g. `p=reject` [was in the DMARC policy](https://wikipedia.org/wiki/DMARC)), then it is rejected with a 550 error code.
 Typically a DMARC policy for a domain can be found in the `_dmarc` sub-domain <strong class="notranslate">TXT</strong> record, (e.g. `dig _dmarc.example.com txt`).
     * If the message failed SPF and the domain had a hard fail policy (e.g. `-all` was in the SPF policy as opposed to `~all` or no policy at all), then it is rejected with a 550 error code.
 Typically an SPF policy for a domain can be found in the <strong class="notranslate">TXT</strong> record for the root domain (e.g. `dig example.com txt`).
 See this section for more information on [sending mail as with Gmail](#can-i-send-mail-as-in-gmail-with-this) regarding SPF.

-13. Now we process the recipients of the message as collected from the `RCPT TO` command in the section [How does your email forwarding system work](#how-does-your-email-forwarding-system-work) above.
+11. Now we process the recipients of the message as collected from the `RCPT TO` command in the section [How does your email forwarding system work](#how-does-your-email-forwarding-system-work) above.
 For each recipient, we perform the following operations:

     * We lookup the <strong class="notranslate">TXT</strong> records of the domain name (the part after the `@` symbol, e.g. `example.com` if the email address was `test@example.com`).
 For example, if the domain is `example.com` we do a DNS lookup such as `dig example.com txt`.
     * We parse all <strong class="notranslate">TXT</strong> records that start with either `forward-email=` (free plans) or `forward-email-site-verification=` (paid plans).
 Note that we parse both, in order to process emails while a user is upgrading or downgrading plans.